Space Duel

-Space Duel is an arcade game released in 1982 by Atari, Inc. It is a direct descendant of the original Asteroids, with asteroids replaced by colorful geometric shapes like cubes, diamonds, and spinning pinwheels.
+Space Duel is a 1982 multidirectional shooter video game developed and published by Atari, Inc. for arcades.
+It is a direct descendant of the original Asteroids, with asteroids replaced by colorful geometric shapes like cubes, diamonds, and spinning pinwheels.
 Space Duel is the first and only multiplayer vector game by Atari.
 When Asteroids Deluxe did not sell well, this game was taken off the shelf and released to moderate success.

 Gameplay

 The player has five buttons: two to rotate the ship left or right, one to shoot, one to activate the thruster, and one for force field.
 Shooting all objects on the screen completes a level.
 Space Duel, Asteroids, Asteroids Deluxe, and Gravitar all use similar 5-button control system.

 Legacy

-Space Duel is included within the Atari Anthology for Windows, Xbox, and PlayStation 2 and the PlayStation version of Atari Anniversary Edition.
-A port of Space Duel was released on the Atari Flashback 2, reproducing only the single-player mode.
+Space Duel is included within the Atari Anthology compilation for Windows, Xbox, and PlayStation 2, as well as on the PlayStation version of Atari Anniversary Edition.
+A port of Space Duel was released on the Atari Flashback 2 console, reproducing only the single-player mode.

-A Space Duel cabinet is featured on the cover for The Who's 1982 album It's Hard.
+A Space Duel cabinet is pictured on the cover of The Who's 1982 album It's Hard.

-There is a poster for Space Duel hanging in the bedroom of Dustin Henderson in the TV show Stranger Things.
+In 2024, Atari re-released Robert DeCrescenzo's homebrew port of Space Duel for the Atari 7800, as well as for the Atari 2600+ and 7800+ consoles.